Haz679/blog/source/_posts/Sprint-3.md

 3) invalidating a cookie on the login page reveals the server version.
 David was able to cross check the common vulnerabilities on Common Vulnerabilites and Exposures (CVE) for that particular version.
 Frank is working through Natas.
 This is probably best as it is expected that we reach bandit 30 and natas 15 by the end of today.

 # Monday Demo
+Darshil was able to generously donate his time to demonstrate the basic process of breaking into a vulnerable machine.
+He used Pentesting 1, a machine downloadble from vulnhub.
+Below are my notes on what he did, specific quotations from him and anyone else that made a contribution to the demo.

 "You cant hack what you cant see" - Darsh
 "enumerate, enumerate, enumaerate" - drsh
 There are many tools to breaj the machine